linki/chaoskube/README.md

 $ chaoskube --annotations 'chaos.alpha.kubernetes.io/enabled=true'
 ...
 INFO[0000] Filtering pods by annotations: chaos.alpha.kubernetes.io/enabled=true
 INFO[0000] No victim could be found.
-If that's surprising double-check your label and namespace selectors.
+If that's surprising double-check your selectors.
 ```

 Unless you already use that annotation somewhere, this will initially ignore all of your pods.
 You could then selectively opt-in individual deployments to chaos mode by annotating their pods with `chaos.alpha.kubernetes.io/enabled=true`.